rticommunity/rtiperftest/srcDoc/custom_types.rst

         sequence<octet, MAX_BOUNDED_SEQ_SIZE> bin_data;
     };

-However, in order to use a given type, the struct has been modified as follows:
+However, in order to use an user-specified datatype, the struct has been modified as follows:

 .. code-block:: c